mihe90/PlatereaderMH/README.md

 ```
 platereader.py <path to .txt file>
 ```
-Optionally, a platelayout.xlsx file can be used to declare wells of the 96-well plate in advance (See platelayout.xlsx).
+Optionally, a platelayout.xlsx file can be used to declare wells of the 96-well plate in advance (See sample/sample_platelayout.xlsx).
 ```
 platereader.py <path to .txt file> <path to .xlsx file>
 ```